What a Wonderful World: Release and reception

 Because Newton refused to promote the song, it initially sold fewer than 1,000 copies in the US.
-It was a major success in the United Kingdom, however, reaching number 1 on the UK Singles Chart.
+It was a major success in the United Kingdom, reaching number 1 on the UK Singles Chart.
 In the US, it eventually reached number 116 on the Billboard Bubbling Under Chart.
 It was also the biggest-selling single of 1968 in the UK, where it was among the last pop singles issued by His Master's Voice before it became an exclusively classical music label.
 The song made Armstrong the oldest male to top the UK Singles Chart.
 (His record was broken in 2009 when a remake of "Islands in the Stream" recorded for Comic Relief—which included the 68-year-old Tom Jones—reached number 1.)

 ABC Records' European distributor EMI forced ABC to issue a What a Wonderful World album in 1968 (catalogue number ABCS-650).
 It did not chart in the United States, due to ABC not promoting it, but charted in the UK where it was issued by Stateside Records with catalogue number SSL 10247 and peaked on the British chart at number 37.